 Does Cutting Income Tax Rates Help Malaysians Cope With The Rising Cost?

-Does it really help to cut income tax rates with the introduction to GST?
+Does cutting income tax rates really help with the rising inflation?
 How does it make a difference to the country, the economy, and of course, to our wallets?

 The short answer is yes, indirectly.